mattread83/telstra_web_sms/README.md

 # telstra_web_sms

-this is how to send sms to australian numbers using telstra's API
+this is how to send sms to australian numbers using telstra's API via a webpage uses flask